Danny McBride Is Developing a Garbage Pail Kids Animated Series for HBO Max

 Per HBO Max, the potential show “is inspired by Danny and David’s love for Garbage Pail Kids and Saturday morning cartoons and will be family-friendly for an audience of all ages.”

-Tornante TV, which is the studio behind Netflix’s “BoJack Horseman,” Amazon’s “Undone,” and former Netflix-now-Adult Swim series “Tuca and Bertie,” will produce the show.
+Tornante TV, the studio behind Netflix’s “BoJack Horseman,” Amazon’s “Undone” and Adult Swim’s “Tuca and Bertie,” will produce the show.

 Tornante TV’s Noel Bright and Steven A. Cohen will executive produce alongside Rough House’s Brandon James (“The Righteous Gemstones”) along with McBride, Green and Bycel.